seunomosowon/SA-geodistance/README.md

                 miles=<bool> group_by=<group> haversine=<bool>
 </code>

-This app can return distances as miles (default) or kilometer.
-To return distances in kilometer, pass the `miles=F` as an argument to the command.
+This app can return distances as miles or kilometer (default).
+To return distances in miles, pass the `miles=True` as an argument to the command.

 It computes the vincenty distances by default.
 To use haversine instead, add the paramter `haversine=True` or `haversine=T`